cs4241-20a/a2-shortstack/README.md

 to see stats and create graphs for themselves to further improve their skills.

-**Important Note**: I added an extra feature where the user can click "Download as CSV" and the contents of both tables will be downloaded to the user's computer as a file called "stats.csv."
-I know this was not a requirement, but I just wanted to do it for fun!
-However, to learn how to do this, I had to do some research, and I ended up using some code from stack overflow.
-Since this was not an actual assignment requirement, Professor Roberts said it was OK as long as I cite it and mention this in the readme.
-This code is in handle_csv() in ./public/js/scripts.js.
-In that method, I put a comment crediting the source, as well as my own explanation to prove my understanding of it.
-The comments that start with "OA" are comments from the original post by the Original Author, and I took out the => notation and made that part fit my coding style (cause I didn't like the => notation).

 I satisfied the requirements for the assignments in the following ways:
 - **Functionality**:
     - The server in server.improved.js serves the necessary files as well as